Thailand: Shinawatra Era (2001–present)

-In 2007, a civilian government led by the Thaksin-allied People's Power Party (PPP) was elected.
+The military government faced significant resistance, with protesters frequently storming government buildings and elements within the military threatening yet another coup.
+In 2007, a civilian government led by the Thaksin-aligned People's Power Party (PPP) was elected.
 Another protest led by PAD ended with the dissolution of PPP, and the Democrat Party led a coalition government in its place.
 The pro-Thaksin United Front for Democracy Against Dictatorship (UDD) protested both in 2009 and in 2010, the latter of which ended with a violent military crackdown causing more than 70 civilian deaths.